3735943886/tuya2mqtt/README.add.md

 for device in devices:
     if 'node_id' not in device or device['node_id'] is '':
         publish.single('tuya2mqtt/device/add', json.dumps(device), hostname = 'localhost')

+# Wait for a few seconds to allow the hub to initialize.
+time.sleep(5)

 # 2. Register sub-devices (Zigbee/BLE) next.
 for device in devices: